 A humorous tour that takes you through Chinatown's history as Honolulu's red-light district.

 "This 90 minute tour is a wacky wildlife expedition; a chance to learn more about the businesses that flourished during the war: the tattoo parlors, bars and 'boogie houses'." -Civil Beat

 Take a journey through the life of Queen Lili`uokalani, a high born chiefess who witnessed her kingdom's unwilling transformation from its own country into the territory of a foreign power.

-September 10th, October 12 and 19th or on request (just call and ask for a special time if you need one).
+May 13, 23, June 13, 20 or whenever you want it (just call and we'll work out a good time for you).
 We start in front of the statue of Lili`uokalani (between the Capitol Building and Iolani Palace) and ending at the Judiciary Building on King St. Tours do NOT go inside Iolani Palace.
-The tour is $25 suggested donation.
+The tour is $30 suggested donation.
 Please call to reserve your spot.
 Special requests are encouraged.

 Call for reservations 808-670-7090 or email firstname.lastname@example.org.

 In the 1800s Chinatown was known as The Devil's Den due to its extreme filth and the diseases that flourished there.
 This tour features its history of bubonic plague, fire, leprosy and human sacrifice!

-Call to schedule a tour date.
-Recommended start time is 7pm, starting at the corner of Nu'uanu Ave and Merchant St. It runs about 90 minutes and costs $25.
+7pm, starting at the corner of Nu'uanu Ave and Merchant St. It runs about 90 minutes and costs $20.

 Teams solve clues and take photos for points.
 The clues are based on facts about Honolulu's most historic neighborhood so you can learn while you play.